 Nearing the top, sweating, fighting for any bit of friction to grab onto and get another inch uphill, my vision wrapped up fully with the features of the snow under my feet, time froze.
 I watched as the snow under my feet broke away, felt its slide begin to take me with it.
 My heart shot into my throat and stayed there.
 I kicked out a foot, stabbed a pole, and caught myself - just a little bit of snow slushing around.
 But even as my body stayed put, my mind was there again.
 I saw the entire mountain peeling away under me.
 It was taking me, enfolding me and crushing me in the dark grays of the white snow.
 My blood was thundering; I could hear every beat of my heart in my ears, and it was sprinting.
 My vision blurred with tears.
 I couldn't catch my breath.

 A deep breath.
 Another.
 The world was still.
 I wasn't moving.
 This wasn't an avalanche.
 I wasn't in an avalanche.
 The snow was just a little wet and slid under me.
 I was in control.
 I was fine.

 I looked up, away from the snow that had enraptured me.
 Reese was almost caught up to me and was saying something.
-I smiled and took another step uphill.
+I smiled at him like I'd been listening and took another step uphill.